 Over the years, I’ve had various tag lines for my artwork.
 They were kind of like corporate names, if you can envision a company that is involved with absolutely nothing but making art or writing poetry or just generally sending out a riotous yet winsome identity that serves no purpose except my own.

-Early on, circa mid-to-late seventies, it was Other World Artwork, a bit of a twist on the “Third World vs. First World” concept that was much on our minds at the time.
+Early on, circa mid-to-late seventies, it was Other World Artwork, a bit of a twist on the “Third World-First World” dichotomy that was much on our minds at the time.
 Then came Space Monkey/French Kiss Productions, in honor of the Patti Smith song, Ms. Smith in her awesome entirety, and a general celebration of the wholesomely erotic, followed by a brief appearance from the Fabulous Underachievers Club, of which I am the founder and president, although we haven’t had a meeting in ages.

 Sometime during the 1990s, I switched to SOTVC—Sign of the Vibrating Colors—which pretty much sums up an everlasting thrill of mine: placing (or finding) colors next to each other that set off visual harmonics in a very radical way.
 Since the aughts, sad to say, there have been no such tags.
 But I do still seek out the vibrations.